-Topic 5 - Nutrient Section Post Quiz
+Topic 6 - Nutrient Section Post Quiz

-Nitrogen and Phosphorus Removal Technologies

-1. The actual technology selected will be site-specific and dependent on many factors including, influent water quality, required effluent levels, disposal options, availability of land, cost, etc. In some cases, a combination of technologies may be necessary to effectively remove all the contaminants of concern.

-Nutrient Removal Technologies

-Fixed-film systems - Aerobic/anaerobic trickling filter package plant

-2. are biological treatment processes that employ a medium such as rock, plastic, wood, or other natural or synthetic solid material that will support biomass on its surface and within its porous structure (USEPA, 2008c).

-4. Typical trickling filters systems currently available are capable of producing effluent concentrations of 5 to 40 mg/L.

-5. Higher removal occurs at low loading rates in warm climates.
+Nitrogen and Phosphorus Removal Technologies 1.
+The actual technology selected will be site-specific and dependent on many factors including, influent water quality, required effluent levels, disposal options, availability of land, cost, etc. In some cases, a combination of technologies may be necessary to effectively remove all the contaminants of concern.
+Nutrient Removal Technologies Fixed-film systems - Aerobic/anaerobic trickling filter package plant 2 are biological treatment processes that employ a medium such as rock, plastic, wood, or other natural or synthetic solid material that will support biomass on its surface and within its porous structure (USEPA, 2008c).
+3. Commercial on-site systems use synthetic media and receive wastewater from overlying sprayheads for aerobic treatment and nitrification. returns to the anoxic zone to mix with either septic tank contents or incoming septic tank effluent for denitrification.
+4. Typical trickling filters systems currently available are capable of producing effluent concentrations of 5 to 40 mg/L. 5.
+Higher removal occurs at low loading rates in warm climates.
 Systems can be configured for single-pass use where the is applied to the trickling filter once before being disposed of, or for multi-pass use where a portion of the treated water is cycled back to the septic tank and re-treated via a closed loop.

-6. Factors affecting performance include influent wastewater characteristics, hydraulic and organic loading, medium type, maintenance of optimal DO levels, and .

-Sequencing batch reactor (SBR)

-7. The major components of the package include the batch tank, aerator, mixer, decanter device, process control system (including timers), pumps, piping, and appurtenances. may be provided by diffused air or mechanical devices.
+6. Factors affecting performance include influent wastewater characteristics, hydraulic and organic loading, medium type, maintenance of optimal DO levels, and Sequencing batch reactor (SBR) 7.
+The major components of the package include the batch tank, aerator, mixer, decanter device, process control system (including timers), pumps, piping, and appurtenances may be provided by diffused air or mechanical devices.

 8. The key to the is the control system, which consists of a combination of level sensors, timers, and microprocessors which can be configured to meet the needs of the system.

-9. are suitable for areas with little land, stringent treatment requirements, and mall wastewater flows such as RV parks or mobile homes, campgrounds, construction sites, rural schools, hotels, and other small applications.
+9are suitable for areas with little land, stringent treatment requirements, and mall wastewater flows such as RV parks or mobile homes, campgrounds, construction sites, rural schools, hotels, and other small applications.
 These systems are also useful for treating pharmaceutical, brewery, dairy, pulp and paper, and chemical wastes (USEPA, 2000d).

-Intermittent sand filters (ISF)

-10. provide advanced secondary treatment of settled wastewater or septic tank effluent.
+Intermittent sand filters (ISF) 10provide advanced secondary treatment of settled wastewater or septic tank effluent.
 They consist of a lined (e.g., impervious PVC liner on sand bedding) excavation or structure filled with uniform washed sand that is placed over an underdrain system.
 11. Most biochemical treatment occurs within approximately 6 inches of the filter surface.
-Other treatment mechanisms that occur in sand filters include physical processes, such as straining and sedimentation, to remove suspended solids within the pores of the media. are strained out at the filter surface.

-12. Phosphorous is one element of concern in wastewater that can be removed in this manner, but the number of available adsorption sites is limited by the.

-13. Sand filters are frequently used to pretreat septic tank effluent prior to where the soil has insufficient unsaturated depth above ground water or bedrock to achieve adequate treatment.

-Recirculating sand filters (RSF)

-14. Recirculating filters using provide advanced secondary treatment of settled wastewater or septic tank effluent (USEPA, 2008h).
+Other treatment mechanisms that occur in sand filters include physical processes, such as straining and sedimentation, to remove suspended solids within the pores of the media are strained out at the filter surface.
+12. Phosphorous is one element of concern in wastewater that can be removed in this manner, but the number of available adsorption sites is limited by the 13.
+Sand filters are frequently used to pretreat septic tank effluent prior towhere the soil has insufficient unsaturated depth above ground water or bedrock to achieve adequate treatment.
+Recirculating sand filters (RSF) 14.
+Recirculating filters usingprovide advanced secondary treatment of settled wastewater or septic tank effluent (USEPA, 2008h).
+Natural Systems 15.
+The natural systems described here include constructed wetlands and floating aquatic plant treatment systemsare typically described in terms of the position of the water surface and/or the type of vegetation grown.

-Natural Systems

-15. The natural systems described here include constructed wetlands and floating aquatic plant treatment systems. are typically described in terms of the position of the water surface and/or the type of vegetation grown.

-Topic 6- Wastewater Microbiology Section
+Topic 7- Wastewater Microbiology Section